NICTA/revrand/README.rst

 - Basis functions that can be used to approximate Gaussian processes with shift invariant covariance functions (e.g. square exponential) when used with linear models [1]_, [2]_, [3]_.
+- Non-Gaussian likelihoods with Bayesian generalised linear models using a modified version of the nonparametric variational inference algorithm presented in [4]_.
 - Large scale learning using stochastic gradient descent (ADADELTA).